ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 )
 ```

-or bring clarity with a keyword argument.
+And if that's the intention, provides a fix to bring clarity with a keyword argument.

 ------
 <!-- .slide: data-background-image="images/github-logo.png"-->

-So if mitigating human errors excites you, I'd love to work with you in make these kinds of tools a reality!
+So if mitigating human errors excites you, I'd love to work with you on these tools!

 > TODO: Could expand? e.g. this is because these lint rules can analyse the definitions during the calls of functions